santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 2 - OSINT, Recon & Network Scanning.md

 > ...
 > ```

 > [!exercise]+ Exercise 7
 > Use the Wayback Machine to find out how Access Adelaide (access.adelaide.edu.au) looked like in 2009.
 How does it look compared to the current Access Adelaide web page?
 >
 >**Answer:**
 >
 >On the Wayback Machine site, I searched for `access.adelaide.edu.au` and clicked on a date from 2009.
-The site looks identical to how looks today (perhaps its time for a re)
+The site looks identical to how looks today (perhaps its time for a refresh?)
+>
 >![[Pasted image 20240321020056.png]]